PrashantMohta/ModdingDocs/BetterMenus/better-menus.md

 3. Hide/show menu elements at will.
 This allows "filtering" elements based on the current options selected by user.
 For example, if you have 3 gameplay modes in your mod, you can use this to only show the options relevant to that mode.
 4. A `MenuRow` elements that allows you to place multiple menu elements side by side on a single horizontal line.
 5. Blueprints for more easily creating commonly used configurations
-6. Provides events like OnBuilt and On Update Menu.

 Each of the features will be detailed below